-When notes are written next to each
+When notes are written next to each other we should play one note at a time.

 Ordinary guitar chords are sometimes written in TAB.
 After some practice, you will begin to recognize the TAB chord as the same chord you already know.